 This is your final day which concludes your summer vacation in Iceland for now.
 You'll be picked up in Reykjavik and taken through the black lava fields once again to Keflavík International Airport in time for your departure.

-Customers travelling on their own will be given a single room.
-Reservations for 2 people will be allocated a double room.
+Customers traveling on their own will be given a single room.
+Reservations for two people will be allocated a double room.
 For bookings of 3 or more, triple rooms will automatically be allocated.
-For example, a group of 8 will receive 2 triple rooms and 1 double.
+For example, a group of 8 will receive two triple rooms and one double.
 If these arrangements do not meet your requirements, please contact the provider.

 Dormitory beds with shared bathrooms in guesthouses or hostels, such as HI Hostels.
 Located in the capital region.
 Breakfast is not included.